WeeHorse/scheduleapp/README.md

 cd admin && npm run build && cd ..
 ```

-Nodemon is a dev-dependency since 2023-01-27 but you can install it manually, and globally using:
+Nodemon is not required for running the project using `npm start`, only for using `npm run dev`.
+It is a dev-dependency since 2023-01-27 but you can install it manually, and globally using.
 ```bash
 npm install -g nodemon
 ```